kurwitz3/I-Love-Ipa-Frontend/README.md

 *[Back end here](https://github.com/kurwitz3/Backend)

 ## Description

-***
+Welcome to I Love IPA.
+This app is let's users see diffent Ipa's from around the country, write comments about their favorite one, and even add their own to the app!

-Welcome to I Love Ipa this app is an where craft beer lover can see diffent Ipa's from around the country write comments about their favorite one and even add their own to the app!
+##Installation

 This app uses an Rails-Api backend and a javascript and css frontend.
 You can find the backend link above.